-We are really excited to let you know about our youth voice projects across Essex: A unique & innovative way to engage young people in research & development around issues that matter
+We are really excited to let you know about our youth voice projects across Essex: A unique & innovative way to engage young people in research & listen to their views

 Young people have lots of valid opinions & views to share and it is vital that we listen.
 Not only because we should(!)
 But because they can give us valuable insight into how things really are for young people living in Essex today.
 Young people are change makers, we just need to give them a better chance to participate.
 It is our belief that this project allows young people to have their say and contribute in an accessible, inclusive and creative way.

 Through our network we have amazing links with youth clubs across Essex.
 Our youth voices projects come in the shape of a flexible session plan that can be run within any shape /style of youth group.
 This means that young people can share their views about issues in their own safe environment, with their own trusted youth leaders and eat *pizza at the same time…What more could you want?!

 Our commitment to empower the voluntary youth sector means that we build into all our projects a chance to ‘give back’.
 As a result, every youth group that takes part and returns the feedback may also claim a donation of £90 towards staff/volunteer time, venue costings & *Pizza (or other refreshments) for taking part- BONUS!

 NEW DIGITAL YOUTH VOICES- Young people in lockdown

 Due to the Covid-19 virus we are all currently in lockdown and many young people are left feeling isolated, alone and unable to enjoy the freedoms that they usually experienced.
 We have just finished our digital youth voices session about how young people in Essex are coping with the lockdown, and if there is anything that can be done to help support them more.